 Magazines and radio shows are already gushing about springy greens recipes, but if you’re eating seasonally in the Upper Valley, winter food is still on the table.
-And with the gorgeous snow, that’s fine with me.

 You can get the main ingredients for this one-pot locally grown dish at the winter farmers market as well as a local grocery.
 Get a bag of local spinach and make a salad to go alongside your braise if you’re feeling springy.